Iona National Airways: Decline and liquidation

 Following the demise of Avair in February 1984 Iona operated a number of their regional routes, such as Dublin-Sligo.

-When Ireland West Airport Knock was officially opened on 30 May 1986, Peter Cahill flew the Taoiseach Charles Haughey and Pearse Cahill, from Dublin to Knock to perform the official opening ceremony in the presence of Monsignor James Horan.
+When Ireland West Airport was officially opened on 30 May 1986, Peter Cahill flew the Taoiseach Charles Haughey and Pearse Cahill, from Dublin to Knock to perform the official opening ceremony in the presence of Monsignor James Horan.

-By the early 1990s, Iona had suffered economical problems.
+By the early 1990s, Iona had suffered economic problems.
 It was further affected by the decision of FedEx and DHL to end services to Ireland.
 Other problems included issues with several statutory governing bodies.
 Iona may have had an opportunity to restructure, but political conditions were unfavourable.
 These factors led to the liquidation of Iona National Airways Limited in 1995, having flown its last flight on 14 December 1994.

 After-effects

 Ryanair, Loganair and Aer Arann eventually took over most of the Iona passenger routes, and today, Air Contractors, one of Europe's biggest cargo carriers, operate some of their old routes.
-To the Irish flying community however, the main loss was the option provided by Iona to learn how to fly relatively cheaply.
+To the Irish flying community, however, the main loss was the option provided by Iona to learn how to fly relatively cheaply.
 Iona had entertained enthusiasts at their facilities, as well as supporting non-commercial aviation with fly-ins, open days, aviation events, and a flying club.
 These outlets were not replaced.